GoLand 2024.3 Help

 Specifies whether to pause the program execution when the breakpoint is hit.

-Non-suspending breakpoints are useful when you need to log some expression without pausing the program (for example, when you need to know how many times a method was called) or if you need to create a master breakpoint that will enable dependent breakpoints when hit.
+Non-suspending breakpoints are useful when you need to log some expression without pausing the program (for example, when you need to know how many times a method was called) or if you need to create a trigger breakpoint that will enable dependent breakpoints when hit.

 Condition